 The Short Version

-Jenny Holiday is a USA Today-bestselling and RITA®-nominated author whose books have been featured in The New York Times, Entertainment Weekly, The Washington Post, and National Public Radio.
-She grew up in Minnesota and started writing at age nine when her fourth-grade teacher gave her a notebook to fill with stories.
-When she’s not working on her next book, she likes to hang out with her family, watch other people sing karaoke, and throw theme parties.
-A member of the House of Slytherin, Jenny lives in London, Ontario, Canada.
+Jenny Holiday is a USA Today-bestselling author whose books have been featured in The New York Times, Entertainment Weekly, and The Washington Post.
+She grew up in Minnesota and started writing when her fourth-grade teacher gave her a notebook to fill with stories.
+When she’s not working on her next book, she likes to hike, throw theme parties, and watch other people sing karaoke.
+Jenny lives in London, Ontario, Canada.

 The Long Version

 Jenny Holiday was always a reader, probably because she was lucky enough to have a children’s librarian for a mom.
 Growing up in Minnesota, she used to read in a willow tree in the backyard, rigging up a canvas bag that could be raised and lowered with tied-together jump ropes, thus allowing hands-free climbing and the transportation of books and snacks.

 She started writing in fourth grade, when her awesome hippie teacher, between sessions of Peter Paul and Mary singing and anti-nuclear power plant letter writing, gave the kids notebooks and told them to write short stories.
 Most of Jenny’s featured a serial killer who managed to murder everyone except her and her mom.
 There were also poltergeist and alien invasions.
 She showed early promise as a romance writer, though, because nearly every story ended with a happy ending: fictional Jenny woke up to find that the story had all been a dream, and that her best friend, father, and sister had not, in fact, been axe-murdered.